gerep/gerep.github.io/now.md

 Spending a lot more time with my wife and two kids.

-I have finished an introductory course in AI, [Elements of AI](https://www.elementsofai.com) and I recommend if you have interest in that subject.
-Currently taking the course [Machine Learning](https://www.coursera.org/learn/machine-learning) and I am having a hard time to understand the math behind the algorithm.
-To help me with that I have created an account on [Brilliant](https://brilliant.org/) and I am studying mathematics.
+I have started the course [Machine Learning](https://www.coursera.org/learn/machine-learning) and I noticed that I need some background in mathematics, review some concepts and then go back to this course.
+I am currently taking the [Data Science Math Skills](https://www.coursera.org/learn/datasciencemathskills/) source and it is being helpful and fun to review some topics and some topics from the [Machine Learning](https://www.coursera.org/learn/machine-learning) course are clearer now.

+I have noticed that I am getting bored easily and simple things are getting my attention as easily as well.
+This attempt to look for simplicity is also being applied to my reading, some books are unnecessarily big, too many pages to explain simple concepts, too many pages to say more of the same, just boring =)

-Updated November 16th, 2019.
+Updated December 9th, 2019.